apache/kylin/website/_posts/blog/2016-08-01-count-distinct-in-kylin.md

 ## Conclusions
 Here's some basically pricipal to decide which kind of count distinct will be used:
  - If the result with error rate is acceptable, approximately way is always an better way
- - If you need precisely result, the only way is precisely count distinct
+ - If you need precise result, the only way is precisely count distinct
- - If you don't need roll-up across segments, or the column data type is tinyint/smallint/int, or the values count is less than 5M, just use default dictionary; otherwise the global dictionary should be configured, and consider the reuse column optimization
+ - If you don't need roll-up across segments (like non-partitioned cube), or the column data type is tinyint/smallint/int, or the values count is less than 5M, just use default dictionary; otherwise the global dictionary should be configured, and also consider the "reuse" column optimization